davidbkemp/animated-qubits/README.md

 To see an example of it in use, see the [Quantum Gate Playground](http://davidbkemp.github.io/quantum-gate-playground/) and the [Animation of Grover's Quantum Search Algorithm](http://davidbkemp.github.io/animated-qubits/grover.html).

+You may also be interested in [An Interactive Introduction To Quantum Computing](http://davidbkemp.github.io/QuantumComputingArticle/) where I use animatedQubits to illustrate quantum computing concepts.

 Home page:  http://davidbkemp.github.io/animated-qubits

 Usage